stadium-software/repeater-datagrid/README.md

 ![](images/FilterControls.png)

-Open the "Initialise" script and map the additional query parameters for the two queries to the respective filter fields
+Open the "Initialise" and "GetData" scripts and map the additional query parameters for the two queries to the respective filter fields

 **Select Query**